-During the quarters ended March 31, 2021 and 2020, we recognized no revenue from sales of Strimvelis or Libmeldy.
-Libmeldy received approval from the EC in December 2020 and, if we are able to identify patients and secure reimbursement for our treatment, we may begin to generate revenue from the sale of Libmeldy in Europe in 2021.
+During the quarters ended June 30, 2021 and 2020, we recognized nil and \$0.6 million revenue from sales of Strimvelis, respectively.
+Libmeldy received approval from the European Commission in December 2020 and, if we are able to identify patients and secure reimbursement for our treatment, we may begin to generate revenue from the sale of Libmeldy in Europe in 2021.
 Strimvelis is distributed exclusively at the San Raffaele Hospital in Milan, Italy.
 While we expect that any future sales of Strimvelis will fluctuate quarter over quarter, we paused treating new patients with Strimvelis in October 2020 upon learning that a patient treated with the drug in 2016 under a compassionate use program was diagnosed with lymphoid T cell leukemia, a known risk factor for gammaretroviral vector-based gene therapy.
 The EMA's Committee for Medicinal Products for Human Use, or CHMP, reviewed the updated risk-benefit assessment of Strimvelis as part of its ongoing MAA renewal procedure, concluded that the risk-benefit balance remains favorable and recommended in February 2021 that the marketing authorization for Strimvelis be renewed for five years, and we are currently able to resume sales of Strimvelis.